FAQs2025-02-20T14:33:38+00:00

 • Are any fire doors being obstructed or left open?

-Where do fire doors need to be?2025-02-20T14:25:18+00:00
+Where do fire doors need to be?2025-05-20T10:50:06+01:00

 Fire doors are needed in all public, commercial and multiple occupancy buildings.
-(So, you won’t, for instance, need fire doors in your typical family house but you will need them in a block of flats.)
+(So, you wont, for instance, need fire doors in your typical family house but you will need them in a block of flats.)

-For non-domestic buildings, it’s a little more complicated as each building is different.
+For non-domestic buildings, its a little more complicated as each building is different.
 Guidance states the building is divided into separate sections for horizontal and vertical escape routes.
-This is usually factored into the make-up of the building’s design before it’s even built.
+This is usually factored into the make-up of the buildings design before its even built.

 Interested in Working With us?